Xiangyu-Hu/SPHinXsys/README.md

 6. Build excutable and run test cases in Visual Studio

+7. Create and build your own application

+        Create your own application in the cases_user in the source folder simply by copying the entire folder of a similar test case and rename and modify applcation files

 ## Contribution

 Any contribution to SPHinXsys are welcome.
 For this, you will do the following steps:

 1. Fork the project & clone locally.
 2. Create an upstream remote and sync your local copy before you branch.
 3. Branch for each separate piece of work.
-3. Do the work, write good commit messages, and read the CONTRIBUTING file if there is one.
+4. Do the work, write good commit messages, and read the CONTRIBUTING file if there is one.
-4. Push to your origin repository.
+5. Push to your origin repository.
-5. Create a new PR in GitHub.
+6. Create a new PR in GitHub.
-6. Respond to any code review feedback.
+7. Respond to any code review feedback.

 For more detailed guide, please visit https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/